Davethedata/PHBS_MLF_2018/README.md

 9|24.4|X41|total liabilities / ((profit on operating activities + depreciation) * (12/365))
 10|24.6|X25|(equity - share capital) / total assets

+   * Total asset are the most important feature
+   * Sales starts to show significance from second year
+   * short-term liabilities are important in predicting a short-time bankruptcy

+## Shortcomings
+   * Ranking is a relative value rather than an absolute value.This model might ignore some variables which have an unique predicting power on some special forecasting years

 ## Reference
 Zieba, M., Tomczak, S. K., & Tomczak, J. M. (2016).
 Ensemble Boosted Trees with Synthetic Features Generation in Application to Bankruptcy Prediction.
 Expert Systems with Applications.